robertmrk/aiosfstream/docs/source/quickstart.rst

 pass an object capable of storing the most recent :py:obj:`ReplayMarker` objects, so the next time the client reconnects, it can continue to process event messages from the point where it left off.
-The most convenient choice is a :py:obj:`shelve` object, which can store :py:obj:`ReplayMarkers <ReplayMarker>` on the disk, between application restarts.
+The most convenient choice is a :py:obj:`~shelve.Shelf` object, which can store :py:obj:`ReplayMarkers <ReplayMarker>` on the disk, between application restarts.